pints-team/pints/docs/source/transformations.rst

 To perform optimisation or sampling in a transformed space, users can choose to write their :class:`pints.ForwardModel` in "search space" directly.
-But an alternative is to write the ``ForwardModel`` in model parameters, and pass a :class:`Transform` object to e.g. an :classs:`OptimisationController` or :class:`MCMCController`.
+But an alternative is to write the ``ForwardModel`` in model parameters, and pass a :class:`Transform` object to e.g. an :class:`OptimisationController` or :class:`MCMCController`.

-Parameter transformation can be useful in many situations, for example transforming from a constrainted parameter space to some unconstrained variable search space using :class:`RectangularBoundariesTransform` leads to crucial performance improvements for many methods.
+Parameter transformation can be useful in many situations, for example transforming from a constrainted parameter space to an unconstrained search space using :class:`RectangularBoundariesTransform` leads to crucial performance improvements for many methods.

 Example::